Christmas Party Raspberry Sherbet Punch Non Alcoholic

 How to Make Thanksgiving or Christmas Raspberry Sherbet Punch

-- Last, unmold the ice ring and gently place it under the bubbles in the large punch bowl.
+- 5. Add the Ice Ring: Release the ice ring from its mold and gently place it under the bubbles.
+It keeps the punch cold during your Christmas celebration.

 Are you hosting Thanksgiving this Year?